patrickf2000/patrickf2000.github.io/content/pages/software-projects.md

 I do most of my learning through interesting side projects.
 Some of them are only that, but a few have grown up to become useful tools (to me at least...).
 This is not an all-inclusive list, these are just my best and favorite projects.

-## Lila
+## Ida

-Lila is a compiler and programming language.
+Ida is a compiler and programming language.
 The language is a descedent of my Quik language.
 I actually considered keeping that name because I like it so much, but it was starting to get over used.
 Oh well.
-I really like the name "Lila" too.
-I actually was going to use something else similar to "Lila", but for certain reasons I couldn't.
+I really like the name "Ida" too.

 The compiler is written completely in Rust, and only uses the standard library.
-Currently, it supports the x86-64 and most of the RISC-V architectures, and it is ready for other architectures.
+Currently, it supports the x86-64, most of RISC-V, and some AArch64 architecture, and it is ready for other architectures.

 I'm going to try to keep a log of development.
-You can find it [here](pages/lila-log.html).
+You can find it [here](pages/ida-log.html).

 Here's a screenshot of the language: